 - Sugar: Caster Sugar or Fine White Granulated Sugar.
 This recipe is relatively low in sugar but I recommend tasting and adjusting the sweetness level if required (some strawberries are simply naturally sweeter than others!).

-- Vanilla: I used Vanilla Extract for this recipe since vanilla works so well with strawberries - but it is completely optional!
+- Vanilla (optional): I used Vanilla Extract for this recipe since vanilla works so well with strawberries - but it is completely optional!

 How to make Strawberry Compote